Albuquerque Dog Bite Attorney

 Causes of Dog Bites

 Dog bites are preventable.
 It is up to the pet owner to take steps to prevent an attack, such as putting up a fence or leash-curbing the animal.
 Dog bites most often occur when a dog escapes its owner or confines, or through negligent animal control.
+Letting a dog run at large or failing to properly supervise children around dogs can also lead to attacks.
 If an owner has a pet off-leash in an area where the law stipulates leashed dogs only, for example, the owner has been negligent in preventing an attack.
-Other causes include letting a dog run at large and failing to properly supervise children around dogs.

 Dog Bite Laws